By Delia / Last Updated March 1, 2023

 🔹How to restore SQL database from backup:

-Overwrite the existing database (s): If you tick this option, the backed up databases will overwrite the target databases of the same names.
+Overwrite the database with the same name: If you tick this option, the backed up databases will overwrite the target databases of the same names.
 If you leave it unchecked, the target databases with same names will be omitted during restoring.

 Conclusion